 Nischal Shetty, CEO of Wazirx exchange company based in India, says that the matter was finally discussed for hearing today, if only briefly.
 Now they had moved forward with the case and asked the government to bring a new recommended regulatory approach.

 He says, “Supreme court has asked the government to file an affidavit related to the findings of the crypto committee set up by them.
 They’re supposed to submit this within two weeks.
 The government of India had set up a crypto committee previously to understand this space.
 The supreme court has asked the government to submit the committee report.”

 Shetty further said that they don’t have a clear idea as to what the committee report will contain.
 There can be two things that the government could do in this prospect.
 They could either submit the documents to the court for everyone to see or they could inform the court about their plans of what they will be getting from cryptocurrency in India.

 But Shetty concludes, “So regardless, what we can expect is much more clarity about crypto from a government point of view.
 That’s a good step forward.”
 Previously the head of the committee representing crypto requests to Supreme Court said that the regulatory guidelines should be ready in September, but now the report suggests that it might not be ready before the end of this year.

 The actions are following the RBI banking ban on cryptocurrency exchanges and practices in the country on April 16.
 Once the information was public, several crypto organizations and companies filed for a petition against the ban in front of the Supreme Court.
 The banks had already closed transaction services for crypto exchange and their accounts.

-As a result, one of the largest cryptocurrency exchanges in India called Zebpay halted its services and decided to move to Malta to continue their operations.
+As a result, one of the largest cryptocurrency exchanges in India (as per ZebPay Reviews) called Zebpay halted its services and decided to move to Malta to continue their operations.
 Last week, one of the major crypto exchange companies, Unocoin, launched India’s first bitcoin ATM, which was later seized by the police and co-founders of the system arrested.